pmgumble/selenium-youtube-scraper-live/README.md

   b.
 Setup SSL, TLS and authenticate using password
   c.
 Send sample email with just text
   d.
 Send an email with text and attachment.

+Special Thanks to jovian.ai and Akash N S for guiding through this workshop.